MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/get-connected-social-conversation.md

 ---
-title: "Drive customer engagement using Social Engagement | Microsoft Docs"
+title: "Drive customer engagement using Market Insights | Microsoft Docs"
-description: "Get an overview on how Social Engagement can help your organization to become more effective on social media." ms.custom:
+description: "Get an overview on how Market Insights can help your organization to become more effective on social media." ms.custom:
   - dyn365-socialengagement
 ms.date: 09/12/2017